apache/cordova-coho/docs/platforms-release-process.md

 Increase the version within package.json using SemVer, and remove the `-dev` suffix

     for l in cordova-android; do ( cd $l; v="$(grep '"version"' package.json | cut -d'"' -f4)"; if [[ $v = *-dev ]]; then v2="${v%-dev}"; echo "$l: Setting version to $v2"; sed -i '' -E 's/version":.*/version": "'$v2'",/' package.json; fi) ; done

+In `cordova-android`, also remember to bump the version in `framework/build.gradle`.

 If the changes merit it, manually bump the major / minor/ patch version in `package.json`.
 View the changes via: